antonioguj/bronchinet/README.md

 - python <path_script> --help

-For the optional arguments that are not indicated in the command line, they take a default value given in the source file: "<path_thiscode_stored>/src/common/constant.py"
+For the optional arguments that are not given in the command line, they take the default value given in the source file: "src/common/constant.py"

 Create working directory
 ------------